nipoppy/nipoppy/README.md

    - List all the modalities and acquisition protocols used duing scanning e.g. MPRAGE, 3DT1, FLAIR, RS-FMRI etc. in the `workflow/dicom_org/scan_protocols.csv`

 ### 3. DICOM organization
-   - DICOMs are available in various formats and disks.
-In this step we extract, copy, and rename DICOMs in a single directory for all participants listed in the metadata.csv.
+   - Scanner DICOM files are named and stored in various formats and locations.
+In this step we extract, copy, and rename DICOMs in a single directory for all participants with available imaging data.
-   - Participant ID convention is decided in this step during renaming.
+       - Copy "raw dicoms"`<dataset>/scratch/raw_dicoms` directory.
+       - Write a script to extract, copy, and rename these raw DICOMs into `<dataset>/dicom`.
+Ensure `participant_id` naming matches with `participants.csv` in `<dataset>/clinical/demographics`
-   - Copy a single participant (dicom dir) into test_data/dicom.
+   - Copy a single participant (i.e. dicom dir) into test_data/dicom.
 This participant will serve as a test case for various pipelines.

 ### 4. BIDS conversion using [Heudiconv](https://heudiconv.readthedocs.io/en/latest/) ([tutorial](https://neuroimaging-core-docs.readthedocs.io/en/latest/pages/heudiconv.html))
    - Specify Heudiconv container (i.e. Singularity image / recipe)